 Human Rights at Queen's

-For more details on the work of the Human Rights Centre or to get involved check out our social media sites or contact the Director, Dr Luke Moffett.
+For more details on the work of the Human Rights Centre or to get involved check out our social media sites, news and events feed.

 More information on individual members of the Human Rights Centre can be found on our membership page.